GO Ontology Relations

 Reasoning over has function in

-has function in is a → has function in
+is a → has function in

 has function in is transitive over is a, and a gene product that has function in a biological process or molecular function has function in all the is a ancestors of that process or function.
 In the example, mitotic telophase is a cell cycle phase, so we can infer that a gene product annotated to mitotic telophase has function in a cell cycle phase.

-has function in part of → has function in
+part of → has function in

 has function in is also transitive over part of; mitotic telophase is part of mitosis, and a gene product annotated to mitotic telophase has function in mitosis.

-has function in regulates → regulator of
+regulates → regulator of

 Combining a has function in relation with regulates results in a regulator of relationship; for example, a gene product that has function in regulation of mitosis, which regulates mitosis would be a regulator of mitosis.